Kinuthia-Claudia/Python_Pool_Game/README.md

 ## Getting Started

 Prerequisites

 Download the Project folder from the repository.

 Download python (3.x.x) from python.org

-Install the required packages for this project by the following command:
+Install the required packages for this project with the following command:

         pip install -r requirements.txt

-Running the Game
+## Running the Game

 Open your terminal and change to the directory where the project files are located.